Always mobile with Ergobaby carriers and slings

 The perfect carrier and carrying position for every age

-Ergobaby offers an extensive range of baby carriers and slings.
-When deciding on a sling or carrier, it is first important to know which carrier is suitable for which age group and in which carrying position it can be used.
+Ergobaby offers an extensive selection of baby carriers and slings.
+When deciding on a sling or carrier, it is important to know which carrier is suitable for which age group and in which carrying position it can be used.

 The Aura sling is particularly recommended for the period from birth, as the fabric is extremely soft and there are no buckles that could pinch your baby's delicate skin.
-Read more about the benefits of a baby sling in the paragraph above.
+Read more about the advantages of a baby sling in the paragraph above.
 Alternatively, you can also use a baby carrier from birth.
-The Omni Dream, Omni Breeze, Adapt, Omni 360 and Embrace models are suitable for this.
-With the exception of the Embrace carrier, these baby carriers can be used until around the age of four, when the baby has reached an approximate body weight of 20 kg.
-The Embrace carrier can be used up to around the first year of life (11.3 kg), as it is more like a sling in its design and hugs your body with the wide fabrics of the shoulder straps.
-The Away carrier is suitable for your child from around the fourth month until around the 36th month (5.4-15.9 kg) and is ideal after using a sling, for example.
+The Omni Dream, Omni Breeze, Adapt, Omni 360 and Embrace models are suitable for this purpose and,with the exception of the Embrace carrier, these carrying systems can be used until around the age of four, when the baby has reached an approximate body weight of 20 kg.
+The Embrace carrier can be used up to around the first year of life (11.3 kg), as it is more like a sling and the wide fabric of the shoulder straps moulds to your body.
+The Away carrier is suitable for your child from around the fourth month up to around 36 months (5.4-15.9 kg) and is ideal for use after a sling, for example.
 There are a few things to consider when using a carrier in a specific carrying position, and not every carrier is suitable for every position or every age of your child.
 Find out more now about the right way to carry your new carrier.

 Carrying in the front carry position

 In the belly carry, the baby is carried facing you.
-This carrying method is possible from birth until the end of babywearing.
-It promotes a particularly close bond with the baby, as the closeness stimulates the production of the positive hormone oxytocin, which enables an even more intensive bond and gives the baby a feeling of security and safety.
-In addition, the belly carry method allows optimum interaction with the baby and enables you to keep an eye on them at all times.
+This carrying method is possible from birth until the end of the babywearing period.
+It promotes a particularly close bond with the baby, as the closeness stimulates the production of the positive hormone oxytocin, which enables an even more intensive bond and makes the baby feel safe and secure.
+In addition, the belly carry method allows optimum interaction with the baby and enables you to keep an eye on it at all times.
 The baby is in its comfort zone and can discover the world from a safe environment.
-This carrying method offers the best interaction with the child and gives them a feeling of security, which is why many parents prefer it throughout their child's entire life.
+This carrying method offers the best interaction with the child and gives them a feeling of security, which is why many parents favour it throughout their child's entire life.
 A healthy rounded back and the spread-squat position ensure optimum ergonomic comfort for the baby.
 Belly carrying is possible with all Ergobaby carriers and slings.
-The cuddly Aura sling is particularly suitable for newborns.
+The cosy Aura sling is particularly suitable for newborns.

 Carrying in the front carry